seoneun/BiPO/README.md

 ### 2.3.
 Datasets

-3D human motion-language datasets, [HumanML3D](https://github.com/EricGuo5513/HumanML3D) is used by our project.
+[HumanML3D](https://github.com/EricGuo5513/HumanML3D) is used by our project.
 You can find preparation and acquisition for the dataset [[here]](https://github.com/EricGuo5513/HumanML3D).

 The file directory should look like: